-The plan tool allows a user to target and prioritize areas that are most suitable for tree canopy growth based on demographic, socioeconomic, and environmental criteria.
-Tree planting and increased tree canopy can address issues such as stormwater mitigation, energy conservation, air quality, and human health.
-The Plan tool allows a user to visualize the areas of their city that would receive the most benefits from increased tree canopy based on selected criteria.
-Each selected criteria can be weighted high, medium, or low based on the user’s needs.
+The TreePlotter CANOPY ™ plan tool allows a user to target and prioritize areas that are most suitable for tree canopy growth based on demographic, socioeconomic, and environmental criteria.
+Tree planting and increased tree canopy can address issues such as stormwater mitigation, energy conservation, air quality, human health, and unequitable access to trees and their benefits.

 By selecting the desired prioritization criteria and the specific weight, a user can control which criteria are used to prioritize areas for new tree planting and how much influence each criteria has on determining which areas are the most suitable for new tree planting.
 All criteria weights can be changed at once using the None, Low, Medium, and High buttons found at the top of the section.
 Individual weights can also be adjusted using the specific criteria slider bar.
 To remove a criteria, simply set its weight to None.
 By default, all criteria weights are set to Medium.
 More information on how each prioritization criteria was created can be found in the next section or viewed within the software by hovering over the question mark icon next to each criteria.
 To learn more about the Plan criteria, click here.

-Step 3 – Filter Data: Click and drag the toggle on the Filter
+Click and drag the toggle on the Filter

 only the most suitable areas.

-Understanding Your Map
+Understanding Your Map:

 An area with a Site Suitability of 1 will have the highest rank in Site Suitability and be the best area for planting more trees.
 If the rank is a higher number, the ranking will be low, and mean a lower Site Suitability.
 If the rank is a lower number, the ranking will be high and have higher the site suitability.
 Also in the pop up, there will be Plan Tool Criteria displayed in a bar graph format.